This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - Can you handle a ball python during the day?

-- How do I get my ball python to stop striking at me?
+- How do you get a ball python to stop biting you?

 - How to make a snake less aggressive?